Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 This section outlines operational aspects of A2A with Network management requirements as follows:

-- *Domain-Specific AI Agents*: For appropriately scoped domains, high-quality domain-specific training data yields optimally performing agents that demonstrate superior effectiveness within their target operational environments.
-- *Dynamic Capability Discovery*: Agent can automatically detect and understand each other's capabilities, enabling more intelligent and adaptive interactions.
+- *Dynamic Capability Discovery and Negotiation*: Agent can automatically detect and understand each other's capabilities, enabling more intelligent and adaptive interactions, e.g.,client and remote agents can negotiate the correct format needed.

-- *Automated Workflow coordination, delegation*: To mitigate error accumulation, semantic drift, and hallucination propagation phenomena, the AI Agent shall demonstrate the ability to:
-  - comprehend high-level user intent
-  - execute extended workflow sequences
-  - implement cross-verification mechanisms throughout prolonged operations
+- *Task management*: The communication between a client and remote agent is oriented towards task completion and agents work to fulfill end-user requests.
+  The task object is defined by the protocol and has a lifecycle.
+Each of the agents can communicate to stay in sync with each other on the latest status of completing a task.

+- *Automated Workflow coordination, delegation*: Agents comprehend high-level user intent,execute extended workflow sequences.
+In addition, they enable more intelligent, context-aware agent interactions, e.g., Agents send each other messages to communicate context, replies, artifacts, or user instructions.

 # Architecture Overview